ftjyangf/Kickstarter_Challenge_yangfan/README.md

 # Challenge Solution Grading Instructions

-The objective of this challenge is for learners to practice using Excel functions and visualization capabilities.
+The objective of this analysis is for learners to using Excel functions and visualization capabilities.

-Because this is the first challenge of the course, expect to see submissions of varying organization.
-Below are the key points to look out for as you work through each assignment.

 ## Written Analysis